-The qualities of courage, ambition, and strength are closely associated with high testosterone levels.
-It's no accident these characteristics are predominantly male.
-The more testosterone you have, the greater these qualities may be expressed.
+It’s no accident these characteristics are predominantly male.
+The more testosterone you have, the greater ability for these qualities to be expressed.

-Increasing your testosterone can have powerful cognitive and physiological effects.
-It can enhance your tolerance for stress, helps alleviate fatigue, has mood brightening effects, and improves body composition.
+It can enhance your tolerance for stress, helps alleviate fatigue, has mood brightening effects, and improves body composition (reduced fat/increased muscle).

-- Well-being (reduction in depression and mild euphoria)
+• Well-being (reduction in depression and mild euphoria)

-- Confidence (reduced social anxiety and greater assertiveness)
+• Confidence (reduced social anxiety and greater assertiveness)

-- Energy improvements and greater work capacity
+• Energy improvements and greater work capacity

-- Motivation (greater ambition)
+• Motivation (greater ambition)

-- Sex drive/libido and response times heightened (shorter refractory period)
+• Sex drive/libido and response times heightened (shorter refractory period)

-- Concentration (greater ability to complete complex mental tasks)
+• Concentration (greater ability to complete complex mental tasks)

-- Strength and muscle mass increases
+• Strength and muscle mass increases

-- Body fat reduction and higher basal metabolic rate
+• Body fat reduction and higher basal metabolic rate

 Testosterone levels higher than 1000ng/dl or 35nmol/L are generally considered "significantly above normal" for men.